Invite friends and family to read the obituary and add memories.

 3:00 - 4:00 pm (Central time)

-James D. Oglesby was born March 16, 1928 in Meadville Mississippi to James D. Oglesby Sr. and Nina Brown Oglesby.
+James D. Oglesby was born March 16, 1928, in Meadville, Mississippi to James D. Oglesby Sr. and Nina Brown Oglesby.

 James and Joyce were members of Fielder Rd Baptist Church.
 They loved to travel and saw a lot of the world together, including trips all over our country to welcome their many grandchildren and great grandchildren to this world.

 They were both the people who'd be there with a casserole, a pie, a saw or other help when friends and neighbors were in need of a helping hand or a sympathetic ear and a prayer.
-They were faithful TX Rangers fans and loved taking their many offspring to see the sites in the entire metroplex and mostly the Arlington area.
+They were faithful Texas Rangers fans and loved taking their many offspring to see the sites in the entire metroplex and mostly the Arlington area.

 James lost Joyce in 2017 when she went home to be with our Lord.
 They were so in love and his children were amazed at how he managed to adapt to his new life alone, still active in LLL - Living Longer and Loving it with church friends, getting his weekly In and Out burger, taking folks to Babe's and Spring Creek BBQ when any of his many offspring came to visit, and they did.